jasonb194/deleteSanitySchedules/README.md

 # Delete Sanity Schedules

-A Node.js utility to delete schedules from your Sanity.io project.
+A Node.js utility to delete completed schedules from your Sanity.io project.
+This tool will only remove schedules that have already been completed, leaving active and pending schedules untouched.

 ## Prerequisites